VitaminStack/Dyson-Sphere-Programm-ModMenu/README.md

-Simple ModMenu for Dyson Sphere Programm, feel free to work on it and get it better.
+Simple ModMenu for Dyson Sphere Programm, feel free to work on it and get it better. im pretty new to modding Unity Games, so don't expect something crazy.

 Need BepinEx to Work. https://github.com/BepInEx/BepInEx